Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{uture} 6G networks are expected to be a \emph{machine-centric} technology, wherein all the corresponding \emph{smart things} would operate intelligently yet as smart black boxes \cite{XAI2} that lack transparency in their prediction or decision-making processes and could have adverse effects on the 6G network's operations.
 In this concern, XAI provides human interpretable methods to adequately explain the AI system and its predictions/decisions and gain the human's \emph{trust} in the loop, which is anticipated to be a quantifiable KPI \cite{confidence} in future 6G networks.
 Nonetheless, most of the research on XAI for deep neural networks (DNNs) focuses mainly on generating explanations, e.g., in terms of feature importance or local model approximation in a \emph{post-hoc} way that does not bridge the trade-off that exists between explainability and AI model's performance \cite{tradeoff} nor guarantee the predefined 6G trust KPI requirement.
 In this regard, there is less contribution on aspects related to the exploitation of the explanations during training, i.e. in an \emph{in-hoc} fashion, which would orient the model towards yielding explainable outputs that fulfill a predefined trust level in AI-driven automated 6G networks, as well as tackling the explainability-performance trade-off \cite{tefl}.
 This approach is called \emph{explanation-guided learning} (EGL) \cite{salency,guide}, which focuses on addressing the accuracy of prediction and explanation jointly, and their mutual relation in run-time.
 It is particularly relevant in the context of 6G, where the complexity of the network and the diversity of the applications being served make it essential to guarantee the target trust in AI-driven zero-touch management.
-This paper aims to present a distinct approach for improving federated learning models' interpretability by introducing a new closed-loop training procedure that natively optimizes explainability and fairness goals along with the main use-case task of traffic drop probability prediction for 6G network slices.
+More specifically, recent advancements in network virtualization and software technology have given rise to network slicing \cite{ns1}, enabling the creation of virtual networks within a single physical network, with AI automating their management.
+In the realm of 6G, autonomous management of end-to-end network resources is favored over isolated slices due to efficiency and cost considerations.
+This approach is supported by the ETSI standardized zero-touch network and service management (ZSM) framework \cite{ZSM}.
+AI algorithms work with distributed datasets to fully leverage network slicing, necessitating decentralized learning, such as Federated Learning (FL).
+Like, Authors in \cite{7} highlight the importance of monitoring network slice performance for 5G's ZSM.
+They propose integrating FL into their ZSM framework to efficiently manage distributed network slices while ensuring data security, aligning with the broader goal of upholding trust in AI-driven zero-touch management.
+In conclusion, ensuring transparency and trust in AI models is a technical necessity and a critical enabler for their integration into telecommunications networks, particularly in the 6G networks.
+These networks pose unique challenges, and addressing them is essential to ensure that AI is a reliable and valuable tool in the complex and highly regulated telecommunications environment.
+So, this paper aims to present a distinct approach for improving federated learning models' interpretability by introducing a new closed-loop training procedure that natively optimizes explainability and fairness goals along with the main use-case task of traffic drop probability prediction for 6G network slices.